 The other thing that sets this apart from the previous similar-looking Sony models, is the ‘Hybrid Digital’ signal path.
 The best way i can describe this is that instead of the usual ‘companson’ circuits all radiomics use to increase the usable dynamic range over the RF link, these Sonys use a digital compressor and digital expander – in TX and RX units respectively – to act on the audio, which still, however, stays analog for its journey between the units.
 The idea is that this allows faster-responding compansion which lets through HF transients better and reduces ‘pumping’.

 ‘Helpfully’ Sony give you the option of switching back to the old analogue compansion, which is to allow ‘mix and match’ with the previous UWP series, but happens to also allow direct comparison between analogue and digital companders.
 I haven’t been able to do a critical test of the 2 modes yet, but when i do i’ll give my opinion here.

-Speaking as an engineer, this should in theory make an improvement possible, but i wonder what the point is of including the circuitry to convert the audio to/from digital in both units ( twice in each as it happens ), and not just then be done with it and transmit it Digitally anyway.
-Or at least allow the option of cutting out a d-a stage at the rx end by providing digital outs…
+Speaking as an engineer, this should in theory make an improvement possible, but i wonder what the point is of including the circuitry to convert the audio to AND from digital in both units ( i.e. 2 conversions in each unit ), and not just then be done with it and transmit it Digitally anyway.
+Or at least allow the option of cutting out a DAC stage at the Rx end by providing digital outs…

 The cynics answer to that might be that then they couldn’t ask £3k a pop for their ‘full’ digital radiomic channels, but that’s not really an answer, since in fact this ‘hybrid’ method does mean that you have some latency/delay in there that a purely analogue system wouldn’t have, without giving the benefit of clarity that a fully digital channel would have ( to more than compensate for the digital delay.)